 Each year I try to add a little bit more to my Christmas decor stash.
-This year I wanted Christmas decor that could be used inside and outside!
-These Mesh Poinsettias are the perfect project when you want maximum decor impact with minimum time!
+This year I wanted to try making Christmas decor that could be used inside and outside, and I love how the mesh poinsettias look lined up across my porch.

-Mesh Poinsettias Christmas Flowers
+Mesh Poinsettia Christmas Flowers

 Mesh Poinsettias Video Tutorial

-How To Make Mesh Poinsettias
+How To Make Mesh Poinsettia Wreath

 The beauty about mesh poinsettias is that you can make them any color you want!
 I chose to go with a shiny red and a burlap.
 The first step is to roll out the mesh and cut all the squares.
 For each flower I cut a total of 16 squares.

-The squares were all measured to be 21 inches wide.
-You want to keep them uniform as possible so that all your flower petals match in length at the end.
+The squares I cut were all measured to be 21 inches wide.
+You want to keep your mesh fabric squares as uniform as possible so that all your flower petals match in length at the end.

 Take all your rolled up mesh pieces and line them up.
 Take opposite sides of the mesh piece and pull them out.
 Repeat the process so that all of them are at their longest length.
-Next take your string and, using your free hand, pull 8 of the mesh pieces together at the middle.
+Next, take your string and – using your free hand – pull 8 of the mesh pieces together at the middle.
 Tie the string around the center.